Won Ton and Chopstick: A Cat and Dog

 Reading Ages: 4 - 8 years

-Genre: Children's Picture Book, Children's Poetry, Japanese
+Genre: Children's Picture Book, Children's Poetry, Japanese Senryū Poetry, Haiku

 I Gave This Book 5 Roars! 🦁🦁🦁🦁🦁

-I had never read this book before, but I loved it!
-How did I miss this book?
-The names of the cat (Won Ton) and puppy (Chopsticks) are so clever, and fitting.
-Kids will connect to the humor and adults will be impressed with the smart word selections weaved into a story.
+I miss this book?
+The names of the cat (Won Ton) and puppy (Chopsticks) are so clever and fitting.
+Kids will connect to the humor, and adults will be

-Poetic Elements: I love the fact that the poetry is so cat like!
+Poetic Elements: I love the fact that the poetry is so catlike!
 It actually reminds me of a cat thinking out loud.
+The imagery and sound are part of what really makes this poetry book stand out.

+Poetic Elements: I love the fact that the poetry is so catlike!
+It actually reminds me of a cat thinking out loud.
 The imagery and sound are part of what really makes this poetry book stand out.

 “Young readers who fell in love with Won Ton in Wardlaw and Yelchin's first book, Won Ton: A Cat Tale Told in Haiku,